TVWIT/model-fns/readme.md

 # model

-Functions for reducing a log of events into application state.
+Functions for modeling application state from an event log.

 ## Api